muskansngh07/muskansngh07/README.md

 Here are some ideas to get you started:
 -->

-- I am a CSE AIML undergrad student at Gandhi Institute of Technology and Management, Visakhapatnam.
+- I am a pre-final year CSE AIML undergrad student at Gandhi Institute of Technology and Management, Visakhapatnam.
 - I love interpreting data and finding patterns.
 Open source is another thing that keeps me going.
 I am inquistive about all things tech and science.
 - Here's to more commits and PRs.